tweksteen/burst/doc/index.rst

 Requirements
 ------------
-Abrupt is based on python>=2.6.
-It is not python3 compatible for now.
-Also to have a real experience with it, we highly recommend you to install IPython.
-By default, Abrupt is compatible with HTTPS.
+Abrupt requires python>=2.6.
+It is compatible with HTTPS.
 For an easier use, we recommend to have openssl installed and the openssl command available in the path.

 Abrupt adopt the UNIX philosophy, so set you EDITOR and BROWSER environment variables.